odebroqueville/contextSearch/README.md

 [Here](https://youtu.be/_kV7JCgGQLk) is a video demonstrating the different ways that you can add a search engine to your custom list of search engines.

-## How to add an AI prompt to your custom list of search engines
+## How to add an AI prompt template to your custom list of search engines

 > [!TIP]
-> For trouble-free use, **it is recommended that you log in** prior to using an AI service provider.
+> For trouble-free use, **it is recommended that you log in** prior to using an AI chatbot.
 This is required when using ChatGPT, Claude, Google AI Studio and Poe.

-On the Options page, first select the Search engines tab, then click on a green plus button.
+On the Options page, first select the Search engines tab, then click on a green plus button where you'd like to add your new AI search.

 Then, select the tab to 'Add a new AI prompt'.
-Chose the AI service provider you'd like to use, add a name for your AI prompt and enter your AI prompt by inserting %s where you'd like your text selection to appear (e.g. 'Comprehensively explain the following for a college student: %s').
+Chose the AI chatbot you'd like to use, add a name for your AI prompt and enter your AI prompt template by inserting %s where you'd like your text selection to appear (e.g. 'Comprehensively explain the following for a college student: %s').

-In most cases, after selecting text on a web page and clicking your prompt in the context menu, a new tab will open with the relevant AI engine.
-When possible, the prompt will be pasted in the search box and automatically submitted to the AI engine, except for Poe so that users can choose their preferred large language model.
+In most cases, after selecting text on a web page and clicking your prompt in the context menu, a new tab will open with the relevant AI chatbot.
+When possible, the AI prompt will be pasted in the search box and automatically submitted to the AI chatbot, except for Poe so that users can choose their preferred large language model.
 The search results should then appear.

-N.B.: If the prompt is missing from the text area, you can paste the contents of the clipboard to which your prompt will have been copied.
+N.B.: If the prompt is missing from the text area, you can paste the contents of the clipboard to which your AI prompt will have been copied.
 For this to work, you have to enable the Clipboard permission in the extension's preferences.
-Alternatively, it is possible to use Chatgpt's AI engines on Poe.
+Alternatively, it is possible to use ChatGPT's AI chatbots on Poe.

 ## How to add a separator (horizontal line) in the context menu

 At the bottom of the Options page, simply click on the "Add separator" button.
 This will add a separator to the bottom of your search engines list.
 Then, use the arrow handle to the right of the horizontal line to move the separator to the position where you would like it to be.
 The separator should appear in the context menu.

 ## How to add a custom favicon for a search engine

 From the Options page, click on the favicon right before the search engine's name.
 A popup window will open displaying the current favicon and the associated base64 string.
 Drag & drop a new image onto the existing one, then click on the 'Save' button for your changes to take effect.
 The popup will automatically close after you click on the 'Save' button.

-## How to perform a direct AI search using the command window
+## How to perform a one-time AI search using the AI prompt window

 > [!TIP]
-> Prior to using this feature, **ensure that you have logged in** to the website(s) of the AI engine(s) that you'd like to use.
+> Prior to using this feature, **ensure that you have logged in** to the website(s) of the AI chatbot(s) that you'd like to use.
 This is required when using ChatGPT, Claude, Google AI Studio and Poe.

-'ALT+K' opens a command window from which to carry out a direct AI search.
-Start by typing the keyword corresponding to the AI engine that you'd like to use followed by a 'Space' character.
+'ALT+K' opens an AI prompt window from which to carry out a one-time AI search.
+Start by typing the keyword corresponding to the AI chatbot that you'd like to use followed by a 'Space' character.
 The current list of valid keywords is:

 - chatgpt
 - claude